-Provision is also made for the estimated liability for employees' unused entitlements to annual leave and flights as a result of services rendered by eligible employees up to the reporting date.
+Provision is also made for the estimated liability for employees' unused entitlements to annual leave and air travel ticket as a result of services rendered by eligible employees up to the reporting date.

-The provision relating to annual leave and air ticket is disclosed as a current liability, while that relating to end of service benefits is disclosed as a non-current liability.
+The provision relating to annual leave as a current liability, while that relating to end of service benefits is disclosed as a non-current liability.

 The management is of the opinion that no significant difference would have arisen had the liability been calculated on an actuarial basis as salary inflation and discount rates are unlikely to have significant impacts.
+Refer Note: 11.